fruit-bat/pico-zxspectrum/README.md

 ## Issues
 The Z80 is interrupted at the end of each frame at 60hz.
 The original Spectrum wrote frames at 50hz, so some code runs more frequently than it used to.

-It would be really nice to be able to use a USB hub and connect a joystick as well as a keyboard but currently only connect devices directly seems to work.
+It would be really nice to be able to use a USB hub and connect a joystick as well as a keyboard but currently only devices connected directly seems to work.
 ## Try it
 A pre-built binary can be copied directly to a Pico Pi.
 Connect your Pico Pi with a USB cable, while holding down the program button, then:
 ```sh